jtjacques/mturk-manage/README.md

 The *ID* column shows the truncated `HitId`.
 Selecting this link displays the task specific and Assignment management options, detailed in the *Manage Assignments* section.
 Despite the truncated display, either a partial or complete `HitId` can be used as the search parameter.

-For externally hosted tasks, using an [`ExternalQuestion`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html), the a *(url)* link is displayed next to the task title, allowing the task to be easily accessed and viewed.
+For externally hosted tasks, using an [`ExternalQuestion`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html), the a *(Preview)* link is displayed next to the task title, allowing the task to be easily accessed and viewed.
 The task is linked as it would be from Amazon Mechanical Turk (including additional URL parameters such as `assignmentId=ASSIGNMENT_ID_NOT_AVAILABLE`), however it is not presented in an `iframe`.

-For tasks which have assignments available an *(mturk)* link is shown, allowing the task to be easily found and viewed on Amazon Mechanical Turk.
+For tasks which have assignments available an *(MTurk)* link is shown, allowing the task to be easily found and viewed on Amazon Mechanical Turk.

 ### HIT Status
 For ease of recognition, HITs are displayed with various background colours depending on HIT status.